chill117/lnurl-node/README.md

 * To enable debugging messages, see the [Debugging](#debugging) section of this readme.
 * By default the lnurl server stores data in memory - which is fine for development and testing.
 But once you plan to run it in production, it is recommended that you use a proper data store - see [Configuring Data Store](#configuring-data-store).
 * To generate lnurls in a separate (or even offline) application see [Signed LNURLs](#signed-lnurls).
+* To use a custom lightning backend with your server see [Custom Lightning Backend](#custom-lightning-backend).

 To print all available options for the server command:
 ```bash